Hawaii Volcanoes National Park 2 Days Travel Guide

 Hōlei Sea Arch

-Hōlei Sea Arch is the end of the Chain of craters road.
-Visitors stop and walk across the last section of the road to the observation deck, where they can see the sea arch standing with one foot on the Pacific Ocean.
-In the past, visitors used to come here to watch the sunset and then enjoy the lava, but now the lava has been diverted.
+Hōlei Sea Arch serves as the endpoint of the Chain of Craters Road.
+Visitors park their vehicles and walk the final stretch of the road to reach the viewing platform, where they can behold a sea arch standing tall in the Pacific Ocean.
+In the past, visitors could witness lava flowing into the sea from this spot, making it a popular destination for watching the sunset and observing the lava.
+However, the lava flow has since shifted its course.

 Kahuku Unit